 Avatar Drawing Identity Project

-What I’ve come up with, however, is a lesson packet that will have students learn about the concept of “Identity” through a presentation.
-There is a formative assessment where students will write a few things about their identity.
-The teacher can assess that they understood the presentation and class discussion about identity.
-The teacher can also assess that they have a few ideas for their avatar drawing.
+I came up with is a lesson packet that teaches students about the concept of “Identity” through a presentation.
+But, first, there is a formative assessment where students will write a few things about their identity.

 Personal Mission Statement